Beijing Hyundai: Current imported

-Former Imported
+Former imported

-Shouwang brand

-Cheaper products may be sold under a new, China-only brand name, Shouwang.
-A concept vehicle was shown at car shows in China in 2011 and 2012, but the brand does not appear to have been launched.

 Production bases and facilities

 As of 2013, the company has at least three production bases as well as an R&D center, all of which are probably in the Linhe Industrial Development Zone of the Shunyi District, a satellite city of Beijing.
 Two of these produce automobiles and the other, engines.

 Its first automobile production base was completed in 2003 and the second in April 2008.
 Construction on a third Beijing base begun in late 2010 should be complete in the second half of 2012.
 At least one of these facilities is 17 km from Shunyi Yangzhen.

 A new site outside Beijing was inaugurated in 2016, and this Hebei location was producing a small city car, the Accent, as of 2017.

-In 2017, Beijing Hyundai opened its Chongqing plant, Which produces the Reina subcompact sedan until 2021.
+In 2017, Beijing Hyundai opened its Chongqing plant, which produces the Reina subcompact sedan until 2021.